Complete Guide to Vastu for Home Construction and Design

 Q. Does vastu affect structural strength?

 Ans.
-No, strength depends on materials and construction quality.
+Not directly.
+Structural strength depends on materials and construction quality, but both should work together.

 Q. Is kitchen direction really important?